 Each year, the Board of Directors appoints an Audit Committee to review the Company's financial matters.
 We operate pursuant to a written Audit Committee Charter adopted by the Board of Directors.
-In accordance with the Audit Committee Charter, we must meet the independence requirements and other criteria set by the NASDAQ Marketplace Rules as currently in effect.
+In accordance with the Audit Committee Charter, we must meet the independence requirements and other criteria set by the NASDAQ Listing Rules as currently in effect.
 As part of our oversight of our Company's financial statements, our Chairman of the Audit Committee reviews and discusses with both management and Ernst & Young LLP all annual and quarterly financial statements prior to their issuance.
 In addition, our responsibilities include recommending to the Board an accounting firm to be hired as the Company's independent registered public accounting firm.
 We are also responsible for recommending to the Board that the Company's financial statements be included in its Annual Report.
 We have taken the following steps in making our recommendation that the Company's financial statements be included in its Annual Report:

-1. The Audit Committee discussed with Ernst & Young LLP, the Company's independent registered public accounting firm, for fiscal year ended April 30, 2012, those matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
+- 1. The Audit Committee discussed with Ernst & Young LLP, the Company's independent registered public accounting firm, for fiscal year ended April 30, 2013, those matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
 AU section 380), and as adopted by the Public Company Accounting Oversight Board, or PCAOB, in Rule 3200T, including information regarding the scope and results of the audit.
-These communications and discussions are intended to assist the Audit Committee in overseeing the financial reporting and disclosure process.

-- 2. The Audit Committee discussed with Ernst & Young LLP its independence and received from Ernst & Young LLP a letter concerning independence as required under applicable independence standards for auditors of public companies.
+These communications and discussions are intended to assist the Audit Committee in overseeing the financial reporting and disclosure process. - 2.
+The Audit Committee discussed with Ernst & Young LLP its independence and received from Ernst & Young LLP the written disclosures required by the PCAOB Ethics and Independence Rule 3526, Communications with Audit Committees Concerning Independence.
 This discussion and disclosure helped the Audit Committee in evaluating such independence. - 3.
-The Audit Committee reviewed and discussed with the Company's management and Ernst & Young LLP, the Company's audited consolidated balance sheet at April 30, 2012, and consolidated statements of operations, cash flows and stockholders' equity for the fiscal year ended April 30, 2012.
+The Audit Committee reviewed and discussed with the Company's management and Ernst & Young LLP, the Company's audited consolidated balance sheet at April 30, 2013, and consolidated statements of operations and comprehensive loss, cash flows and stockholders' equity for the fiscal year ended April 30, 2013.

-Based on the reviews and discussions explained above, the Audit Committee recommended to the Board that the Company's financial statements be included in its Annual Report for its fiscal year ended April 30, 2012.
-The Audit Committee also recommended to the Board the selection of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal year 2013.
+Based on the reviews and discussions explained above, the Audit Committee recommended to the Board that the Company's financial statements be included in its Annual Report for its fiscal year ended April 30, 2013.
+The Audit Committee also recommended to the Board the selection of Ernst & Young LLP to serve as the Company's independent registered public accounting firm for fiscal year 2014.